Build a wildlife garden | Gardening for wildlife | Redland City Council

 Unless suitable escape routes are provided, prevent access to water bodies like swimming pools and dams.
 Scamper ramps or a secured towel draped down the pool steps are suitable escape devices for assisting a range of animals to avoid entrapment and drowning.

-Enhance wldlife habitat
+Enhance wildlife habitat

 To create good habitat, use plants of differing heights and foliage.
 A combination of trees, shrubs, vines and understorey plants all provide opportunities for wildlife to feed, shelter, roost and nest.
 Retaining large trees, dead or alive, will provide wildlife with a lookout, enabling them to check the garden before coming down.